indrekots/aws-workshop/README.md

 3. Subnets
 4. NAT Gateways
 5. Route Tables
-6. Network Access Control Lists
+6. Security Groups
-7. Security Groups
+7. EC2 and creation of new instances
-8. EC2 and creation of new instances
+8. Autoscaling groups
-9. Autoscaling groups
+9. Elastic Load Balancers
-10. Elastic Load Balancers
+10. RDS

 The following is a high level architecture diagram of the end result we're going to build.